-If your application for a Citi® Secured Mastercard® was denied, there are a few possible explanations.
+If you were denied for the Citi Secured, there are a few possible explanations.
 Citi has a rule against accepting applicants with a bankruptcy in the last two years, for one thing.
 And like other issuers of secured cards, they will turn down people who don’t have enough income to make payments, or who have too much debt relative to their income.
 You must also be at least 18 years old and have both a U.S. mailing address and an SSN.

-Here’s what you can do if your application for a Citi Secured Credit Card was denied:
+Here’s what you can do if your application for the Citi Secured was denied:

 Apply for a different secured card.
 Citi isn’t the only secured credit card issuer.
 There are plenty of other options to consider, including a handful of secured cards with no credit check.